dmlb2000/dmlb2000.github.io/_posts/2020-01-15-minecraft.md

 should ask someone about it and get your head out of the sand.

 I have a computing family, my wife and I enjoy computing both personally and professionally.
-We've also tried to instil this love of computing in your two girls.
-At this point our entire family has their own computers and we play Minecraft with each other on a regular basis.
+We've also tried to instill this love of computing in our two girls.
+At this point our entire family have their own computers and we play Minecraft with each other on a regular basis.